Fragula/Shoulders/README.md

 # Shoulders

+# THE README IS KIND OUTDATED.
+IT ONLY BE UPDATED WHEN V0.2 COME OUT.

 > If I have seen further, it is by standing on the shoulders of giants.

 Shoulders is an open-source project focused on aiding engineers.